 And how do you expect us not to sit here and go, what in the world is this?

-I got to tell you, I think they thought because Trump has so much support and has done such a great job overall and survived the assassination attempts on the lawfare, that when he came out and did all this, that we would just say, okay, but almost no one is buying this.
+I think they thought because Trump, you know, has so much support and such a great job overall, and survive the assassination attempts on the lawfare, that when he came out and said on and did all this that we would just say, okay.

-And people are being told now, other prominent talk show hosts, I'm not going to name them, though some are going public, you keep reporting on this, you're not going to have White House credentials.
+And people are being told now, other prominent talk show hosts, I'm not gonna name them, though some are going public.

-The FBI is doing that.
+The FBI's doing that.

 Why would the FBI put itself in a position of total damage control?

-Because Bongino and Patel and Trump were manipulated by people, telling them, shut this down, move on from this, knowing it would create a firestorm, and now the deep state will come and say, don't worry, we'll manage this, we'll control this, we'll start censoring, we can protect you.
+Because Bon Gino and Patel and Trump were manipulated by people, telling him, shut this down, move on from this, knowing it would create a fire storm, and now the deep state will come and say, Don't worry, we'll manage this, we'll control this, we'll start censoring.

-So this is tortured stuff, and it really makes Trump look like a total piece of shit, but it's important to understand that Alex's only goal here is to make sure that no one thinks that Trump was associated with Epstein, and is implicated by his crimes.
+So this is tortured stuff, and it really makes Trump look like a total piece of shit, but it's important to understand that Alex's only goal here is to make sure that no one thinks that Trump was associated with Epstein and is implicated by his crimes.

 Alex has turned his career into an exploitative crusade against child abusers, and he likes to pretend that he was the first to cover the Epstein story.

-Trump cannot be involved with the Epstein stuff, because if he is, then Alex is either incompetent at vetting messiahs, or he knowingly covered it up in order to sell Trump to the audience.
+Trump cannot be involved with the Epstein stuff because if he is, then Alex is either incompetent at vetting Messiahs, or he knowingly covered it up in order to sell Trump to the audience.

-Because it's so important to steer people away from that conclusion, Alex has to come up with these alternative explanations that make Trump look super bad, but still maintain the game.
+Because it's so important to steer people away from that conclusion, Alex has to come up with these alternative explanations that make Trump look super bad but still maintain the game.

 He's still a good guy, but he was put into an unwinnable situation by the forces of evil.